denten-books/plain-text/main.md

 ### 2.6 Algorithm as Fetish

-I can only begin to work of re-inscribing the A more careful microanalysis of the textual condition in the passage between typewriters and personal computers, reveals plenty of space for human agency.
+I can only begin to work of re-inscribing the A more careful analysis of "microscopically written inscriptions" [@kittler_there_1995] in the in the passage between typewriters and personal computers, reveals plenty of space for human agency.
 Media determine our situation only to the extent that we continue to treat the everyday transformation of thought into pixel (and thereto into literary control systems that structure human experience) as mystical and mystifying black-box mechanism.

 The real danger comes not from a metaphysical source, but from the superficial similarity of print and pixel.
 Where the pen or the typewriter inscribe the